AMzaheri/cloudlab/README.md

 - Lightweight hyper-parameter search
 - Optional companion notebook to run the project
 - Cost-aware use of S3 prefixes for tidy artefacts

+### 3. Mini-project 3: Deployment with SageMaker SDK (XGBoost + JSON I/O)

+Path: `AWS-AI/mini-project3/`
+What: Package a locally trained XGBoost model, upload it to **Amazon S3**, and deploy it on **AWS SageMaker** as a real-time inference endpoint with custom JSON I/O (Free-Tier friendly).

+This mini-project demonstrates:
+- End-to-end model deployment workflow with the SageMaker Python SDK
+- Use of custom inference handlers (`handler_json.py`) for JSON input/output
+- Testing predictions via both the SageMaker SDK and raw HTTP (SigV4-signed) requests
+- Cost-aware teardown of endpoints/models to avoid ongoing charges